WHAT KINDS OF CASES DOES THE GEORGIA INNOCENCE PROJECT ACCEPT?

 WHAT HAPPENS AFTER I APPLY TO THE GEORGIA INNOCENCE PROJECT?

-We read and respond to every written request that we receive.
-Our goal during the preliminary stage of review is to determine whether your case meets our acceptance criteria, and whether we can prove your innocence.
-Given our strict case acceptance criteria, we reject approximately 90% of the initial requests for help that we receive.
-We also reject cases at later stage of review if we determine that we cannot prove your innocence.
-Given the complexity of these cases, and our current backlog, it takes at least 3-4 years for us to thoroughly investigate and litigate a case.
+We read and respond to every written request for help that we receive.
+Our goal is to determine whether your case meets our acceptance criteria, and whether we can prove your innocence.
+Given our strict case acceptance criteria, we reject approximately 95% of the initial requests for help that we receive.
+We also reject cases at later stages of review if we determine that we cannot prove your innocence or do not have the resources to accept your case.
+Given the complexity of these cases, and our current caseload, it takes at least 4-5 years for us to thoroughly investigate and litigate a case.
 It often takes longer.

-Preliminary Stage – As soon as you write to us for the first time, you are given a unique GIP file number that stays with you permanently.
+Application Stage – As soon as you write to us for the first time, you are given a unique GIP file number that stays with you permanently.
 We ask that you refer to that file number in all communication with GIP.
-During the preliminary stage, we determine whether you meet our case acceptance criteria.
-When you first write to us we send you an intake questionnaire to complete.
-We will review your answers, and if we have questions, we send you a clarification letter.
+During the application stage, we determine whether you meet our case acceptance criteria.
+When you first write to us, we will send you an intake questionnaire to complete.
+We will review your answers, and if we have questions, we will send you a clarification letter.
 If it appears that you meet our acceptance criteria, we send you a 12+ page Application for Assistance and a Release of Information form.
-Upon receipt of that completed application and release, we decide whether we can advance your case forward to the investigation stage.
-The preliminary stage can take 1 year to complete.
+Upon receipt of the completed application and release, we gather preliminary information and assess your case to determine whether it should advance to the screening stage.
+The application stage can take a year or longer to complete.

-Litigation Stage – During the litigation stage, we represent you in a limited capacity.
+Representation Stage – During the representation stage, we become your attorneys and represent you in court, generally in a limited capacity.
 This may be to litigate DNA issues or for other specific reasons.
-We potentially draft and file motions, and appear in court on your behalf.
+We generally draft and file motions, and appear in court on your behalf.
 Sometimes we work with volunteer attorneys who represent you or who help us.
-We may also conduct intensive, complex investigations and work with the media or government officials to advocate on your behalf and educate the public about your case within the broader context of systemic criminal justice problems and innocence-related issues.
-This stage often takes at least 1.5 years.
+We may also conduct intensive, complex investigations and work with the media or government officials to advocate on your behalf and educate the public about your case within the broader context of systemic criminal legal reform and innocence-related issues.
+This stage takes at least 2 years, often longer.

 WHAT IF I AM APPLYING FROM ALABAMA?